-A new garage can prove to be one of the best investments you make as a homeowner.
-Apart from the usefulness of added storage space, it also serves as a great way to keep your car secure and protected from the elements and can add significant value to your property, but how much does it cost to build a garage?
+A new car garage can prove to be one of the best investments you make as a homeowner.
+Apart from the usefulness of added storage room, it also serves as a great way to keep your car secure and protected from the elements and can add significant value to your property, but how much does it cost to build a garage?

 The answer to that question all depends on you, your family’s needs and, of course, how much budget you have to play with.